 Founded in 1949 by the Southern Baptist Church, Grand Canyon University has established itself as a premiere, private, higher education institution with conservative values and a global mindset.
 The online university offers an impressive 100 plus programs through 8 colleges that can be taken from any location around the world.

-For a superior and practical undergraduate professional degree, Grand Canyon University’s Bachelors of Science in Health Care Administration is an excellent option for those seeking an entry level position in the field.
+For a superior and practical undergraduate professional degree, Grand Canyon University’s Bachelor of Science in Health Care Administration is an excellent option for those seeking an entry level position in the field.
 Students are required to fulfill a total of 120 credit hours with 34 – 40 dedicated to general education.
 Course content and duration may vary slightly from state to state, but overall students will gain an understanding of Healthcare Accounting, Ethical Principles, Management, and Leadership.

 The Bachelors of Science segues nicely into the Master of Science in Health Care Administration.
 This program will go further in depth regarding the analytic and application skills required to be successful in higher areas of management.
 An additional 48 credits must be completed with an Evidence Based Research Project capstone at the end.